wiiitek/its/README.md

 1. With `MockMvc` - compare also [Guide to Testing Spring Boot Applications With MockMvc]
 2. With `WebTestClient` - see [Spring framework docs for WebTestClient]

-Usually there is also a mock service used by the controller created in test.
+There is also a `@MockBean` service for service used by the tested controller.

 Examples are provided in: